siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 > "Today, I will not fight against my irresistible attraction to God."

-It goes without saying that this is not an excersize in abstinence.
+It goes without saying that this is not an exercise in abstinence.
 The goal of the practice is to notice your needs as they come and to remind yourself what the real need behind this is.